zeux/zeux.github.io/resume.md

 - Improve internal engine technology and satellite projects through review and mentorship
 - Technical guidance for all internal projects that involve or interface with "native" (C++) stack
 - Influence the state of graphics hardware/APIs through advisory panels/boards
+- Contribute to open standards such as WebAssembly and glTF

 ### Roblox - Technical Director (April 2014 - March 2019)